lupus-magnus/informed/README.md

 ## 🧰 Technologies

 - Typescript
-- React
+- React JS
 - React Native
-- Animated API
 - Expo
+- Context API
+- Async Storage
+- React Navigation
+- Animated

 ## 🎯 Challenges/Goals

 - [x] Build my first mobile application with React Native
 - [x] Design all the app screens using Figma
 - [x] Create a nice UX, using knowledge from courses I've participated.
-- [ ] Make use of the Context API
+- [x] Make use of the Context API
 - [ ] Get data for the News and the Weather from APIs
 - [x] Implement navigation between multiple screens
-- [ ] Persist data safely in the users phone
+- [x] Persist data safely in the users phone

 ## 🎥 Latest Demo